 National School Bus Safety Week

-Schools around the country will recognize 2014 School Bus Safety Week, celebrating the theme: "Be Smart - Be Seen, I Wait in a Safe Place"
+Schools around the country will recognize the 2015 School Bus Safety Week, celebrating the theme: "Be Smart - Be Seen, I Wait in a Safe Place"

 Studies have proven that the most dangerous part of the school bus ride for children is when they get on and off the bus.
 Remember to pay close attention to school buses when you see them driving on the street and teach children how to be safe when boarding and exiting the bus.

 CSEA is a leader in advocating for student safety in California, including sponsoring the 1968 law that requires all buses to carry the "Stop when Red Lights Flash" sign.